-The financial statements have been prepared under the historical cost basis except for freehold land that are measured at revalued amounts and for investments which are measured at fair value at the end of each reporting period.
+The consolidated and separate financial statements have been prepared under the historical cost basis except for freehold land that are measured at revalued amounts and for investments which are measured at fair value at the end of each reporting period.
 Revaluations are performed with sufficient regularity.

-These financial statements comply with the requirements of the Companies Act 2001.
+These consolidated and separate financial statements comply with the requirements of the Mauritius Companies Act 2001.